hugheskat/markdown-to-docx/README.md

+# Markdown to docx

 ## Summary

-This will convert markdown files with basic markdown syntax to docx.
+`md-to-docx.py` will convert markdown files with basic markdown syntax to docx.
 I wrote this script because Pandoc is blocked by my company.
 The script is adapted from: https://www.cyberforum.ru/python-beginners/thread2607589.html.

 It will not convert everything and the docx files are likely to require some editing.